Escuela Falcon: Spanish School in Guanajuato, Mexico

 Choosing a School

 I did an Internet search for Spanish schools in Mexico and browsed recommendations in forums, noting school names.
-Next, I searched for reviews for each school to check it was still in business and get perspectives from other students.
+Next, I searched for reviews for each school to ensure it was still in business and get perspectives from former students.
 A couple of Mexican schools had rave reviews on TripAdvisor: Escuela Falcon in Guanajuato and Spanish Institute of Puebla.
 Both Guanajuato and Puebla appealed to me as places to study Spanish.